 How COA Affects Financial Aid

 If the COA for a selected college is low and your EFC is high, you might not be eligible for any need-based financial aid.
 On the other hand, if the COA at a particular college is high and your EFC is low, you might be eligible for substantial financial aid.
 Some families have an EFC of zero, which may qualify them for the maximum amount of assistance, but even some higher-income families find that they qualify for some forms of financial aid, depending on the specific university.

-Your family will be required to complete a FAFSA every year your student is in college and requesting financial assistance, so your EFC can change.
+Your family will be required to complete a FAFSA every year a student is in college and requesting financial assistance, so your EFC can change.
 Perhaps you reduced your savings accounts to cover college costs for the student’s freshman year.
 This might, in turn, reduce your EFC for the sophomore year.
 Or, you may have gotten a raise that increased your EFC.

 Financially Independent Students